Skarlso/Skarlso/README.md

 - Thinkerer on various projects
 - Kubernetes SIGs and Kubernetes Org member

-### Distribution Face Recognition Service
+### Distributed Face Recognition Service

 I'm also working on [Kube Project](https://kubeproject.app) which is a sample application for a distributed service structure that can be deployed on Kubernetes.
 It's using tilt so deployment and usage is super simple.

-The project's aim is to bring the world of distributed software closer to starting developers.
+The project aims to bring the world of distributed software closer to starting developers.